ic/besiege/README.md

 Besiege
 =======

-Simplistic web front end (at this point) for the great [Joe Dog's Siege](http://www.joedog.org/JoeDog/Siege).
+Simplistic web front end (at this point) for the great [Jeffrey Fulmer's Siege](http://www.joedog.org/JoeDog/Siege).

 Warning: This is just starting and it solely meets personal needs at this point.
 It will evolve, but please keep low expectations right now, although this will evolve!